New York Injury Attorneys

 Besides the high quality of our work, what sets us apart from other firms is our "team approach" to cases.
 The lawyers here meet regularly to discuss every new case as well as cases approaching settlement or trial.
 This "brain-storming" leads to creative and powerful case advancement.

 We prepare each case as if we were going to try it, even though most cases do settle.
 Defense lawyers and insurance companies know we are prepared to try our cases, which makes them want to settle, and settle for more.
-Hard work, thorough preparation, fine-tuned trial skills, and years of experience combine to enable our team to provide the best representation possible for our clients.
+Dedication, experience and a passion for winning, all combined, allow us to provide the very best legal representation for our clients.

 Our Syracuse injury lawyers provide free consultations.
 If we accept your case, it will likely be on a contingency fee basis, which means you only pay us if we win or achieve a settlement for you.
 Call us to learn more.